sinankalkan/CENG501-Spring2021/project_BarutcuDemir/readme.md

 ![Screenshot (587)](https://user-images.githubusercontent.com/62503047/127239397-3313b5e1-bd4d-4041-951b-42dea44b44d6.png)

 The number of parameters here is given by elements in tensor A + tensor B which is n^3 + dim1\*dim2/n.
 So while 1/n effectively scales the parameters size, there is also a n^3 term which becomes evident with large n.
 This is further investigated in 2.2.
 So what does this have to do with quaternions?
-Remember Figure X. This Hamilton can be expressed as a PHM operation with n=4:
+Remember the Hamilton product in matrix form above.
+This Hamilton product can be expressed as a PHM operation with n=4:

 ![Screenshot (589)](https://user-images.githubusercontent.com/62503047/127239480-66083189-ca2a-4077-961d-d023ff3b6704.png)